BillyJaf/Chess-AWS-Lambda/README.md

 ## Goals and Non-Goals
 ### Goals
-- Create a chess bot that outputs reasonable 'moves' with a performance of >1800 elo.
+- Create a chess bot that outputs reasonable moves with a performance of >1800 elo.
 - Become confident with Rust and low-level memory management.
 - Learn backend design fundamentals / industry standards.